 The proliferation of Slack into the work place has been just amazing.
 While the jury is still out whether Slack can replace emails, however there is no questioning the important place it has come to occupy when it comes to communication and collaboration in several businesses.
 While Slack has many advantages as compared to previous enterprise messaging and collaboration tools, however managing knowledge on Slack is still a challenge.
 This article explores the importance of knowledge management on Slack, some of the challenges and why we need a tool that has been specifically built for Slack to actually enable knowledge management on Slack.

 We are all in love with Slack.
 Slack has over 4 million users now and continues to grow at a rapid pace, turning the enterprise communication industry on its head.
-A survey conducted by Hiten Shah of CrazyEgg in 2015 reveals the reasons why people use Slack – the significant ones being reduction in email volume, better interface and lots of Integrations.
+A survey conducted by Hiten Shah reveals the reasons why people use Slack – the significant ones being reduction in email volume, better interface and lots of Integrations.

 Slack has a few unusual features that make it perfectly suited for work, including automatic archiving of all your interactions, a good search engine and the ability to work across just about every device you use.
 Another reason is that Slack is fun to use.
 Part of this is the helpful Slackbot that guides users and provides assistance with a playful, yet helpful personality as well as the myriad of other bots that are available to add in.
 Besides Slack also brings a feeling of intimacy with co-workers on the other side of the country.
 Slack is also good for remote teams.
 Even just the free version is more than enough to get them started and running smoother than ever before.
 Read this quick useful tips and tricks on how to use it in workspace communication and excel from a remote team standpoint.

-When email just started out it was still a luxury; not many organizations had email.
+When email just started out it was still a luxury; not many organisations had email.
 Over time, it has become an indispensable means of communication.
-Team messaging is heading in the same direction, and as they take the center stage in business communication, other enterprise tools too need to adjust and build on the new workplace normal.
-One such tool is knowledge management: how we capture, organize and share knowledge within teams.
+Team messaging is heading in the same direction, and as they take the centre stage in business communication, other enterprise tools also need to adjust and build on the new workplace normal.
+One such tool is knowledge management: how we capture, organise and share knowledge within teams.

 Should We Care About Knowledge Management in a Slack Setting?